HariPranav/Compliance_In_The_Cloud/README.md

 The management and supply of infrastructure using code rather than human procedures is known as infrastructure as code (IaC).
 Your infrastructure requirements are produced as configuration files using IaC, making it simpler to change and share configurations.
 Additionally, it guarantees that you always supply the same environment.
 IaC facilitates configuration management and helps you prevent undocumented, ad hoc configuration changes by codifying and documenting your configuration standards.
 Continuous Integration/Continuous Delivery (CI/CD) and DevOps concepts are implemented in large part because to IaC.
 IaC frees developers from much of the provisioning labor; they may run a script to instantly have their infrastructure operational.
 In this manner, the infrastructure doesn't delay application deployments, and sysadmins are spared from handling laborious manual procedures.
 Continuous Integration and Testing (CI/CD) requires continuous automation and monitoring at every stage of the application life cycle, from delivery and deployment to integration and testing.
-An environment must be consistent in order for it to be automated.
+An environment must be consistent for it to be automated.
 When the operations team deploys and configures environments in a different way than the development team, automating application deployments is ineffective.
 [3]

 To create an AWS CDK project we need to download the CDK from the link given below and create a repository as given in the link.

 [Creating a new project in AWS CDK](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html)

-After the project is created we get a folder structure as given below.
-In the folder we need to activate the environment and then pip install the requirements.txt , after that we need to paste the code below which takes an exisiting repository in ECR and runs it on an ECS cluster.
+After the project is created, we get a folder structure as given below.
+In the folder we need to activate the environment and then pip install the requirements.txt , after that we need to paste the code below which takes an existing repository in ECR and runs it on an ECS cluster.

 ![Folder structure](https://github.com/HariPranav/Compliance_In_The_Cloud/blob/master/images/folderestrcuture.png)